Tomev/qcflow/docs/source/model/models-from-code.rst

                     ],  # dependency definition included for the model to successfully import the implementation )

-        This step registers the ``AddModel`` model with MLflow, ensuring that both the primary model script and its dependencies are stored as artifacts.
+        This step registers the ``AddModel`` model with QCFlow, ensuring that both the primary model script and its dependencies are stored as artifacts.
 By including ``calculator.py`` in the ``code_paths`` argument, we ensure that the model can be reliably reloaded and used for predictions, regardless of the environment in which it is deployed.